husonlab/splitstree6/doc/user-manual.md

 sense [@Husonetal2012]).
 Here, the reticulate nodes do not have a direct biological interpretation.

-### Hybrization networks
+### Hybridization networks

-![On the left we see two different gene trees on waterlilies [@Gruenstaeudl2019] and on the right we see one of three different hybridization networks with hybridization number $h=4$, computed using the Autumn algorithm.](figs/autumn-example.png)
+![On the left we see 10 different gene trees for the NADH dehydrogenase-like complex in waterlilies [@Gruenstaeudl2019] and on the right we see a hybridization network with hybridization number $h=5$, computed using the PhyloFusion algorithm.](figs/phylofusion-ndh-genes.png)

 In mathematical phylogenetics, a *hybrization network* is a rooted phylogenetic network that contains or displays an input set of rooted phylogenetic trees.
-Usually, the requirement is that such a network minimizes the "hybridization number".
+Usually, the requirement is that such a network minimizes the "hybridization number", that is, the number of reticulations.
+(To be precise, a reticulation node of indegree $k$ contributes $k-1$ toward the hybridization number.)

-SplitsTree currently offers two algorithms for computing such networks.
-The Autumn algorithm [@HusonLinz2018] ) takes as input two rooted phylogenetic trees and computes, as output the list of all different hybridization networks that contain the two trees.
-This algorithm is designed for real-world applications and so input trees may have multifurcations and unequal taxon sets.
+SplitsTree currently offers two algorithms for computing such networks for real world data.
+The Autumn algorithm [@HusonLinz2018] takes as input two rooted phylogenetic trees and computes, as output the list of all different hybridization networks that contain the two trees.
+The input trees may have multifurcations and unequal taxon sets.
 This algorithm aims at providing an exact solution (networks that minimize the hybridization) of a computational hard problem, so it might not terminate if the input trees have too many conflicts.

 The PhyloFusion algorithm [@Zhangetal2023; @Zhangetal2024] takes as input multiple rooted trees and computes one or more rooted phylogenetic networks that display all the input trees.
-This heuristic aims at minimizing the hybridization number.
-With this, we provide a versatile method for exploring the practical use of rooted networks in phylogenetics.
+Again, we allow multifurcations and missing taxa.
+This very fast heuristic aims at minimizing the hybridization number.
+With this, we provide a versatile method for exploring the practical use of rooted networks in phylogenetics .

+### How to compute a rooted network from rooted trees

+Assume that you have a collection of phylogenetic trees for which you would like to explore the use of rooted phylogenetic networks to represent them.
+To obtained a useful network, you must setup a pipeline consisting of several steps .
+In this analysis, incorrect edges are particularly harmful because they generate unnecessary reticulations and so it is important that the input trees have confidence values (such as bootstrap support values, say) associated with the edges so that low-confidence can be ignored.

+![For a set of 48 genes in waterlilies [@Gruenstaeudl2019], on the left we see that 10 different gene trees for the NADH dehydrogenase-like complex have bee selected.
+On the right we see the resulting rooted network, computed using the PhyloFusion algorithm.](figs/phylofusion-full.png)

+- First, use the *Reroot or Reorder* algorithm to ensure that all trees are correctly rooted (using either midpoint- or outgroup rooting).

+- Second, use the *Trees Filter* to select the subset of trees that you would like to place into the network.

+- Third, use the *Trees Edges Filter* to contract any low-confidence edges.
+By default, the confidence threshold is set to 70.

+- Finally, use the *Phylo Fusion* algorithm to compute a rooted network that contains all input trees.

 ### Cluster networks